networktocode/awesome-network-automation/README.md

 ### RESTCONF

- - [RESTCONF requests for IOS-XE](https://www.devnetexperttraining.com/articles/restconf-operations) - How to combine HTTP path, method and payload for IOS-XE restconf operations
+ - [RESTCONF requests for IOS-XE](https://www.devnetexperttraining.com/articles/restconf-operations) - How to combine HTTP path, method and payload for IOS-XE restconf operations.
  - [What Is RESTCONF](http://sdntutorials.com/what-is-restconf/) - Overview of RESTCONF.

 ### NETCONF

- - [NETCONF message layers](https://www.devnetexperttraining.com/articles/netconf-anatomy) - A view into the payload of NETCONF XML documents and layers
+ - [NETCONF message layers](https://www.devnetexperttraining.com/articles/netconf-anatomy) - A view into the payload of NETCONF XML documents and layers.
  - [What Is NETCONF](http://sdntutorials.com/what-is-netconf/) - Overview of NETCONF.

 ## Python